github-samples/securing-your-code/_labs/lab1.md

 1. Navigate to +++https://github.com/Ignite-GHAS-Workshop/ghas-workshop-repo+++ in your browser.
 2. Click the green **Use this template** button in the upper right corner of the page.
 3. Create a new repository in our organization by choosing Owner as **Ignite24-Labs** in the dropdown.
-4. Give the repository a unique name **my-ghas-workshop-repo-xyz**.
+4. Give the repository a unique name **my-ghas-workshop-repo-<my-unique-repo-name-here>**.
 Click the green link below for inspiration on a unique repo name 😉.
 5. Make sure you switch it to visibility **Private** so your work does not conflict with other attendees!
 Now click **Create repository**.
 6. The page will refresh after a few seconds where you can now see the code we will be working with.